Rezz-X/Rezz-X/README.md

 ### Languages

-I work primarily with Python but have some experience with C++, Java, HTML, CSS, Javascript, and Git.
+I work primarily with Python but have some experience with C++, R, Java, HTML, CSS, Javascript, and Git.